Chart Color Schemes

 Manning - Waterford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Manning-Waterford, as per the latest Census, consisted of 84.1% houses and 15.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 49.3% houses and 50.7% other dwellings.
-The home ownership level in Manning-Waterford was 38.9%, with the remaining dwellings being mortgaged (34.7%) or rented (26.4%).
-The median monthly mortgage repayment in the area was $2,500, higher than Perth metro's average of $2,200.
-The median weekly rent figure for Manning-Waterford was recorded at $341, compared to Perth metro's $360.
-Nationally, Manning-Waterford's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The dwelling structure in Manning-Waterford, as per the latest Census data, consisted of 84.1% houses and 15.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metropolitan area had 49.3% houses and 50.7% other dwellings.
+Home ownership in Manning-Waterford stood at 38.9%, with the remaining dwellings being mortgaged (34.7%) or rented (26.4%).
+The median monthly mortgage repayment in the area was $2,500, significantly higher than Perth metro's average of $2,200 and the national average of $1,863.
+The median weekly rent figure in Manning-Waterford was $341, lower than Perth metro's $360 but higher than the national average of $375.

 Frequently Asked Questions - Housing